ibmresilient/resilient-community-apps/fn_rest_api/README.md

  # Multiplier applied to delay between attempts.
 Default: 1 (no backoff)
 inputs.rest_retry_backoff = retry_backoff

+#                                                    ================
+#                                                       Attachment
+#                                                    ================

+# Incident attachments and artifacts (that contain attachments) can be bundled and sent with a REST request.

+# Note: An attachment can only be retrieved from a single incident

+# The application sends the attachment as ``Content-Type: multipart/form-data``, meaning that the body of the
+# request is a series of parts, each of which contains files that are base64 encoded.
+The body of the request is
+# divided into multiple parts, and each part is separated by a boundary defined that is auto-defined by the app.
+# Each part typically contains a `Content-Disposition` header that describes the `name` and `type` of the data,
+# along with the actual data itself.
+While the `type` is automatically assigned by the application, the `name`
+# is supposed to be provided by the user in the below field.

+# Each part in multipart/form-data is expected to contain a content-disposition header where the disposition type
+# is automatically set by the application, and a disposition name.
+This disposition name changes with regard to
+# the endpoint that is being used and is to be set by the user.
+Default value : "file"

+inputs.attachment_form_field_name = None

+# ID of the incident in which the artifact or attachment is present. dtype : int
+inputs.incident_id   = incident.id

+# Used to identify the attachment that is to be sent with the REST request. dtype : int
+inputs.attachment_id = None

+# Used to identify the artifact **with attachment** that is to be sent with the REST request. dtype : int
+inputs.artifact_id   = None

 #                                                       =========
 #                                                        SECRETS
 #                                                       =========